Pitt-RAS/Website/bios/BrandonContino.md

 ##Brandon Contino

-I am a sophomore pursuing an Electrical Engineering degree at the Sawnson School of Engineering.
-Relatively new to the world of robotics and I am primarily interested in aerial robots, but finds all robots intriguing.
+Hello!
+I am a sophomore pursuing an Electrical Engineering degree at the Swanson School of Engineering.
+As a disclaimer, I am relatively new to the world of robotics, and therefore do not have a vast knowledge about them; however, I do find all robots intriguing, especially aerial ones.

-When I am younger, I used to dress up as a Broncos player and sing the Brocons fight song (I am originally from Colorado)
+Just as a little thing to keep between us, when I was younger I used to dress up as a Broncos player and sing the Broncos fight song (I am originally from Colorado).

 Codename "The Dullahan"